-The first thing you need to know when you look at divorce and child custody in Florida is that the term used for divorce in the state is dissolution of marriage and child custody is referred to as parenting issues or timesharing and parental responsibility.
-In the past, parties had to demonstrate fault to get divorces granted.
+The first thing you need to know when you look at divorce and child custody in Florida is that the term used for divorce in the state is a dissolution of marriage, and child custody is referred to as parenting issues or timesharing and parental responsibility.
+In the past, parties had to demonstrate fault to grant divorces.
 However, now all you or your partner needs to do to get a dissolution of marriage is prove the following factors:

 - you or your spouse (whoever is filing) has been a resident of Florida for six months prior to filing a petition for dissolution of marriage;

 - you are validly married (you and your spouse are over 18 and mentally competent); and

 - your marriage is “irretrievably broken.”

 4 Steps Of The Court’s Dissolution Process